nulib/nul-rdc-scripts/Image/iqc/README.md

 ```
   iqc --inventory /path/to/inventory/folder -i /path/to/project/folder/P000_ProjectID -c sha1
 ```
-- The script can be run without installing using the run.py script located in the base iqc directory. <br/>
+- The script can be run without installing using the run.py script located in the base IQC directory. <br/>
 - You may need to make the script executable first.
 In order to do so, type `chmod 755` into the command line on a Mac followed by a space, then drag and drop the run.py file into the command line and press return.
 The full command should look something like `chmod 755 path/to/git/folder/iqc/run.py` <br/>
 - You can check if the script is executable by trying to bring up the help text `path/to/git/folder/iqc/run.py -h` <br/>
 - Once the script is executable, you can run it by setting the correct inputs and outputs: <br/>